HCG Diet Products Are Illegal

 Elisabeth Walther, a pharmacist at FDA, explains that the agency does not evaluate homeopathic drug products for safety or effectiveness, and is not aware of any scientific evidence that supports homeopathy as effective.
 However, those that meet certain conditions set by FDA can be marketed.
 A reference document called the Homeopathic Pharmacopoeia of the United States lists active ingredients that may be legally included in homeopathic drug products.

-“HCG is not on this list and therefore cannot be legally sold as a homeopathic medication for any purpose,” Walther says.
+“HCG is not on this list and cannot be sold as a homeopathic medication for any purpose,” Walther says.

 FDA advises consumers who have purchased homeopathic HCG for weight loss to stop using it, throw it out, and stop following the dieting instructions.
 Harmful effects should be reported online to FDA’s MedWatch program or by phone at 800-FDA-1088 (800-332-1088) and to the consumer’s health care professional.